 10. Course(s) at the Graduate Schools of partner institutes abroad (variable)

-E.g. The Queen’s Foundation for Ecumenical Theological Education in Birmingham (UK), and partner institutes with which the faculty has a joint or double PhD agreement, such as Duke Divinity School (Durham, NC) and Fuller Theological Seminary (Pasadena, CA).
+E.g. The Queen’s Foundation for Ecumenical Theological Education in Birmingham (UK), and partner institutes with which the faculty has a joint or double PhD agreement.

 11. Visit of one inaugural lecture and four dissertation defenses at the Vrije Universiteit (3 EC).